 (31) Hotel Sacher by Rodica Doehnert

 This story takes place in Vienna in 1892.
-A time were women were given very little control, but one woman changed her own history.
+A time when women were given very little control, but one woman changed her own history.
 Anna Sacher takes possession of her late husband’s luxury hotel.
-She fights not only the prejudices of men, but the system too.
+She fights not only the prejudices of men but the system too.
 But, she is relentless and the hotel thrives under her watch!

 This books was very interesting!
 It takes place during a tumultuous time in European history and the story is cleverly woven between reality and fiction.